|

-After a wild night of weather and one of the worst hotel breakfasts in my travel history, we checked out of the Best Western Southland Inn in Arlington and headed east down Interstate 30 to the exit for Fair Park in Dallas.
-Following the signs that took us to Gate 3 we found the Museum of the American Railroad.
+After one of the worst hotel breakfasts in my travel history, we checked out of the Best Western Southland Inn and headed east down Interstate 30 to the exit for Fair Park in Dallas.
+Following the signs that took us to Gate 3 of the Texas State Fairgrounds, we found the Museum of the American Railroad.

 The east end of the museum near the main entrance

-Houston & Texas Central Railroad, Dallas Depot built 1905.
+We first photographed Houston & Texas Central Railroad's Dallas depot that was built in 1905.

 Western Railroad Company VO-1000 1107 built in 1943 for the Colorado Fuel & Iron Works in Pueblo, Colorado.

-TXI Industries RSD-1 8000 built by for the New York Susquehanna & Western Railway in 1942 and then used by the War Department shipped to Iran where it hauled war materials to Stalingrad during World War II.
+Also here was TXI Industries RSD1 8000 built for the New York Susquehanna & Western Railway in1942, used by the War Department who shipped it to Iran where it hauled war materials to Stalingrad during World War II.
 It was later bought by TXI Industries in Midlothian, Texas.

-Pennsylvania Railroad GG-1 4903 built in 1940.
-It pulled the funeral train of Senator Robert Kennedy from New York to Washington, DC on June 8th, 1968.
+We were surprised to find Pennsylvania Railroad GG-1 4903 built in 1940 which pulled the funeral train of Senator Robert Kennedy from New York to Washington, DC on June 8th, 1968.

-Gulf, Colorado & Santa Fe Interlocking Tower 19.
+The Gulf, Colorado & Santa Fe Interlocking Tower 19 is also on museum property.

 Union Pacific Big Boy 4-8-8-4 4018 and Pennsylvania Railroad GG-1 4903.